nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 }
 ```

+**Optional "include_only_confirmed"**
+_version 25.0+_
+Boolean, true by default.
+Results in `balance` only including blocks on the provided account that have already been confirmed and `receivable` only including incoming send blocks that have already been confirmed on the sending account.

 !!! info "Error handling"
     With _version 25.0+_, `accounts_balances` response errors come in a different entry, named as `errors`.
 This
     fixes the breaking change added in V24.0.
 Please notice that when an account is not found in the ledger, no error